About College of the Sequoias

 President's Message

 Welcome to the College of the Sequoias, an institution that has been helping students achieve their educational and career goals since 1926.
-In fact, 35 years ago, I enrolled at the College of the Sequoias as an 18-year-old freshman without a clear idea as to which career path I would follow.
+In fact, almost 40 years ago, I enrolled at the College of the Sequoias as an 18-year-old freshman without a clear idea as to which career path I would follow.
 The College helped put me on the road to success and it can do the same for you!

 The College has programs designed to meet nearly every student need.
 From transfer curriculum designed to assist those students pursuing four-year degrees to career technical education programs centered around building applicable job skills to our Basic Skills Initiative, the College is committed to helping each one of its students define what success means to them and then achieve it.